ImVux21/auto_judge/README.md

 1. Register and log in as an interviewer
 2. Create interviews with specific job roles
-3. Generate questions automatically
+3. Generate questions automatically or create coding challenges
 4. Invite candidates via email
-5. Review candidate performance and analytics
+5. Review candidate performance, code submissions, and analytics

 ### For Candidates

 1. Access the interview via the provided link
 2. Complete the interview with automatic proctoring
+3. Solve coding challenges with the built-in code editor
-3. Receive instant feedback on multiple-choice questions
+4. Receive instant feedback on multiple-choice questions
-4. Get detailed evaluation for open-ended answers
+5. Get detailed evaluation for open-ended answers and code submissions

+## Security Features

+### Browser Lockdown

+The platform includes several security features to maintain interview integrity:

+- **Fullscreen Enforcement**: Prevents candidates from accessing other applications
+- **Tab Switching Detection**: Records attempts to switch browser tabs
+- **Copy/Paste Prevention**: Disables copy/paste functionality outside the code editor
+- **Security Warnings**: Alerts when security policies are violated
+- **Monitoring**: Tracks all security-related events for review

+### Live Coding

+- **Secure Environment**: Code execution in isolated containers
+- **Multiple Languages**: Support for JavaScript, TypeScript, Python, Java, C++, and more
+- **Test Cases**: Custom test cases with expected outputs
+- **Auto-saving**: Prevents work loss with automatic progress saving
+- **Real-time Feedback**: Immediate execution results and feedback

 ## License